 There are times when the person or item taking an action isn’t as important as the receiver of the action.
 The performer of the action may be unknown, assumed, or unimportant.
 In these cases the passive voice is acceptible.
 For example when describing GUI interactions, “When X is clicked” may be less awkward than repeating “When the user clicks X”.

 When forming lists of instructions, start each item with an action word when possible: Click x, Select x, Enter x, Navigate to x.

-When instructing a user to reach a specific page or place in the GUI, we prefer to reference this action as “Navigate to”.
+When instructing a user to reach a specific page or place in the GUI, reference this action as “Navigate to”.

 When offering examples, keep the following in mind: